vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 ![VICSLexFourTimesFaster](highlightImages/VICSLexFourTimesFaster.png)

 In addition to Problem List Lookup, the VICS Lexicon also supports Allergin ("Peanuts") and Symptom ("Hives") search.
 In VISTA, these are implemented in distinct subsystems, each with their own approaches to phrase indexing and synonym handling - the approaches taken in Symptom Search are reflected in [these VICS Service Tests](https://github.com/vistadataproject/VICSServer/blob/master/services/tests/lookupSymptoms-spec.js).
-The VICS Service emulated these unique algorithms as easy to upgrade __legacy terminology lookups__, giving the VA the option to unify its approach to terminology search in the future.
+The VICS Service emulated these unique algorithms as upgradable __legacy terminology lookups__.
+VICS allows VA to maintain its multitude of Lexicon algorithms but provides for a move to one approach in the future.

 All of this Lexicon Search is centralized in VICS - rather than updating and managing a variety of Lexicons in 130 separate VISTAs, VICS allows one Lexicon with clearly defined and tested behaviors to support the whole enterprise.